ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Supermodel's Video settings, check FullScreen (required in order to hide cursor), check VSync, set Crosshairs to 1.

-Calibrate the gun crosshair in game's Service and Test menu.
+Calibrate the gun crosshair in the game's Service and Test menu.
 If unable to exit the calibration screen by pressing 7 (default for Test), try to press 5 (default for Service) and 7 together several times.

 <br>